How the public is betting the Bengals vs. Titans in the AFC Divisional round

 Bengals vs. Titans: Point Spread

 The Titans are 3.5-point favorites.
-62% of handle is on the Titans to cover and 52% of total bets are on the Bengals to cover.
+58% of the handle is on the Titans to cover and 53% of bets are on the Bengals to cover.

+Is the public right?
+I’m siding with the majority of bettors and take Cincinnati to cover this number.
+The best unit on the field on a yards per play basis in this matchup is the Bengals offense, while the worst unit is the Titans offense.
+Derrick Henry is back for Tennessee, but it will be interesting to see how in game shape he really is after not playing since Week 8.
+The Joe Burrow-to-Ja’Marr Chase connection is becoming unstoppable, and we’ll be on them getting more than a field goal.

 Over/Under

-Total points is installed at 47.0.
-67% of handle and 66% of total bets are on the over.
+Total points is installed at 47.5.
+67% of the handle and 66% of the bets are on the over.

+Is the public right?
+No, the under is the play.
+Tennessee already ran the ball with the second highest rate in the NFL, and now they’re getting Derrick Henry back on the field, they will keep the ball on the ground a ton.
+That will keep the clock running and the number of possessions down.

 Moneyline

-The Titans are -190 favorites while the Bengals are +160 underdogs.
-67% of handle and 61% of total bets are on the Bengals to win.
+The Titans are -180 favorites to win while the Bengals are +155 underdogs.
+52% of the handle is on the Titans and 58% of the bets are on the Bengals.

+Is the public right?
+The Titans getting -180 odds isn’t the worst when you’re taking the moneyline favorite, so let’s go with them.
+They are the fresher team with a major rest advantage, and they’re getting their best player back.
+It probably won’t be a blowout, but Tennessee is set up to advance to the conference championship game.

 If you or someone you know has a gambling problem, crisis counseling and referral services can be accessed by calling 1-800-GAMBLER (1-800-426-2537) (IL/IN/MI/NJ/PA/WV/WY), 1-800-NEXT STEP (AZ), 1-800-522-4700 (CO/NH), 888-789-7777/visit ccpg.org/chat (CT), 1-800-BETS OFF (IA), 877-8-HOPENY/text HOPENY (467369) (NY), call/text TN REDLINE 1-800-889-9789 (TN), or 1-888-532-3500 (VA).
 21+ (18+ NH/WY).
 Physically present in AZ/CO/CT/IL/IN/IA/MI/NH/NJ/NY/PA/TN/VA/WV/WY only.
 Eligibility restrictions apply.
 See draftkings.com/sportsbook for full terms and conditions.